pepe78/DeeperThought/README.md

 * CUDA for running on GPU: [CUDA](https://developer.nvidia.com/cuda-zone)

 * CUDA GPU card.
-The one used for MNIST training above is [GEFORCE GTX 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080-ti/)
+The one used for MNIST training above is [Nvidia GeForce GTX 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080-ti/)

 ## Other alternatives for training DNNs: